BACK TO INDEX

 A transcriptional system is built based on a 'resource allocator' that sets a core RNAP concentration, which is then shared by multiple sigma fragments, which provide specificity.
 Adjusting the concentration of the core sets the maximum transcriptional capacity available to a synthetic system.

 7. E.D.
 Sontag.
 A technique for determining the signs of sensitivities of steady states in chemical reaction networks.
 IET Systems Biology, 8:251-267, 2014.
 Note: Code is here: https://github.com/sontaglab/CRNSeSi.
-[PDF] Keyword(s): sensitivity, retroactivity, biomolecular networks, systems biology, stoichiometry, biochemical networks, systems biology.
+[PDF] Keyword(s): sensitivity, retroactivity, biomolecular networks, systems biology, stoichiometry, reaction networks, systems biology.

 Abstract: